Virtual-Coffee/VC-Community-Docs/lunch-and-learns/process-docs.md

 ## Cancelling a Lunch & Learn

-- If a speaker needs to cancel a Lunch & Learn, they should inform the Logistics Coordinator (LC).
+- If a speaker needs to cancel a Lunch & Learn, they should inform the LC.
 Together, they will determine if the session will be postponed to a determined date, postponed indefinitely, or cancelled.
 - The LC should then inform the rest of the L&L team that the planned event is cancelled.
 That includes the Marketing, Moderator, and Host roles, but really the entire team should be aware, and the L&L issue updated accordingly.

 - If the VC team needs to cancel the L&L, the LC should inform the Speaker, and determine if the session will be postponed to a determined date, postponed indefinitely, or cancelled.